 EEG Monitoring FAQ’s

 What is EEG Monitoring?

-Electroencephalographic (EEG) monitoring is a process where standard EEG data or an EEG recording are synchronized with data of different nature (movement, heartbeat, eye-tracking, facial expressions, video etc.) to diagnose and understand certain disorders or healing processes.
-Some types of EEG monitoring include EEG with video monitoring and long term EEG monitoring.
+Electroencephalographic (EEG) monitoring is a process where standard EEG data or an EEG recording are synchronized with data of different natures (movement, heartbeat, eye-tracking, facial expressions, video, etc.) to diagnose and understand certain disorders or healing processes.
+Some types of EEG monitoring include EEG with video monitoring and long-term EEG monitoring.
 EEG monitoring is used for seizure detection and understanding sleep disorders.
 Intensive care unit (ICU) EEG monitoring is used in hospitals, and EEG monitoring is used in operating and emergency departments.

 What Does an EEG Monitor?